A recent report by the Toronto Star has exposed how the Coronavirus is affecting cancer care in Ontario.

 Their report states that there is a “sharp rise in the number of people coming to hospitals with advanced cancers” due to doctors prioritizing more serious cases, people avoiding medical centres, and the postponement of screening programs for breast, cervical, and colorectal cancers.

-What the report does not mention is that this also applies for skin cancer.“Skin cancer is routinely neglected as a major threat to a person’s wellbeing” says Dr. Colin Hong, a Plastic and Reconstructive surgeon in Toronto and co-founder of Skinopathy – a soon-to-be launched application that will uses AI technology to screen for skin cancer.
+What the report does not mention is that this also applies to skin cancer.
+“Skin cancer is routinely neglected as a major threat to a person’s wellbeing” says Dr. Colin Hong, a Plastic and Reconstructive surgeon in Toronto and co-founder of Skinopathy – a soon-to-be-launched application that will uses AI technology to screen for skin cancer.
 “Most forms of skin cancer probably won’t kill you, but many can lead to serious complications such as disfigurement, bleeding, and infections.”

 Dr. Hong confirmed that due to the closure and reduced access to healthcare facilities in the spring of 2020, his clinic has seen in influx of advanced skin cancer cases.

 Skin cancer is actually more prevalent than people think.
 The Canadian Skin Cancer Foundation states that skin cancer cases outnumber lung, breast, prostate, and colon cancers combined.
 To make matters even more unsettling, according to the Public Health Agency of Canada skin cancer has been on the rise for the last 30 years and had an economic burden of 2 billion dollars in 2010.